Phi Mu Alpha Sinfonia

-Phi Mu Alpha Sinfonia was founded as the Sinfonia Club at the New England Conservatory of Music in Boston, Massachusetts on October 6, 1898, by Ossian Everett Mills, bursar of the conservatory.
-Exactly two years later, on October 6, 1900, a delegation of members from the Sinfonia Club visited the Broad Street Conservatory of Music in Philadelphia, Pennsylvania, and a group of students there petitioned to form a chapter of the club, thus establishing the organization as a national fraternity.
-By 1901, two additional chapters had been formed and the 1st National Convention was held in Boston to establish a national constitution.
+Phi Mu Alpha Sinfonia was founded as the Sinfonia Club at the New England Conservatory of Music in Boston on October 6, 1898, by Ossian Everett Mills, bursar of the conservatory.
+Two years later, on October 6, 1900, a delegation of members from the Sinfonia Club visited the Broad Street Conservatory of Music in Philadelphia.
+A group of students there successfully petitioned to form a chapter of the club, thus establishing the organization as a national fraternity.
+By 1901, two additional chapters were chartered, and the 1st National Convention was held in Boston to establish a national constitution.

-On the national level, Phi Mu Alpha operates independently from any of the major governing councils for collegiate fraternities in the United States such as the North American Interfraternity Conference (IFC), though it is a member of other interfraternal organizations such as the Association of Fraternity Advisors, the Fraternity Communications Association, and the National Interfraternity Music Council.
-Individual chapters may take part in campus-level IFC governance if required by the institution.
+On the national level, Phi Mu Alpha operates independently from any of the major governing councils for collegiate fraternities in the United States, such as the North American Interfraternity Conference (IFC), though it is a member of other inter-fraternal organizations such as the Association of Fraternity Advisors, the Fraternity Communications Association, and the National Interfraternity Music Council.
+Individual chapters may participate in campus-level IFC governance if required by the institution.
 The organization's national headquarters are located at Lyrecrest, an estate on the northern outskirts of Evansville, Indiana.